kassahunAmdie/article-preview-component-master/README-template.md

 ### What I learned

+New thing I included here is the use of 'sass'.
+I have lightly dabbled with it in the past but this time I delved deeper into learning and implementing it.
+Resources I used are https://www.youtube.com/watch?v=owpTAMP7gD8&t=2s funny coder for a beautiful introduction on how I can benifit from using sass.
+Then a deeper dive with coder coder's instructional video at https://www.youtube.com/watch?v=jfMHA8SqUL4&t=3000s.

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: